What To Do with Beta Reader Feedback

 2. Pacing

 Feedback specific to pacing may be detailed, letting you know what dialogue drags on, what's missing or what feels like unnecessary filler.
 In this case it’s easy to jump into a scene and quickly tweak it.
 Vague feedback however, could be a few readers saying the middle is slow or they lost interest after chapter four.
-You might need to follow up with them and ask some questions to really pinpoint if it’s plot, dialogue, lack of character depth, or something else.
+You may need to check in with them.
+Ask questions to find out if the issue is plot, dialogue, character depth, or something else.

 3. Character Depth, Arc, and Consistency